 Organizations and businesses required to screen patrons must use or ask questions similar to those found in Hamilton’s COVID-19 screening tool.
 Customers who do not pass screening should be advised that they cannot enter and advised to self-isolate and get tested.
 Records of screening do not need to be maintained.

-In addition to active screening a sign should be posted at the entrance reminding employees, clients or customers not to enter the workplace if they have COVID-19 symptoms.
-For retail establishments with only one employee who are unable to actively screen, the COVID-19 screening tool must be posted on the entrance of the establishment.
+In addition to active screening a sign must be posted at the entrance reminding employees, clients or customers not to enter the workplace if they have COVID-19 symptoms.

 Temperature checks are neither required nor recommended.

 In your safety plan, you should also include:

 - Where and how is the screening tool accessed and completed?

 - If online, where is it sent?
 Who verifies that it has been completed and that the employee is safe to enter the workplace?

 - If it is paper-based, where is it completed?
 Who reviews it and authorizes entrance to the workplace?
 Where and how are these results stored?

 - If active screening is completed with verbal questions, where and who completes this?
 Where and how is the information stored?